bfahrenfort/quartz/content/Misc/generation-copyright.md

 Additionally, the simpler argument makes damages infinitely harder to prove.
 Okay, you're infringing; *whose work*?
 How much?
 It would effectively shift the complexity of analysis onto the backend.
 Where typically parties will employ a damages expert (a statistician, an accountant, or otherwise), they'll also have to find a data scientist to testify along the lines of "x% of the dataset being from y source equals z% in the output" so the damages expert can use that information.
 So even though it's a simpler argument, it requires breaking a lot more new ground.

+Of course, if we skip establishing the model as an infringing derivative, there's a small fair use argument that may gain a toehold.
+Previous cases have addressed when a copy is made for the purpose of providing a service, but the copy itself is never presented to users of the service.
+==COUNTER-ARG: non-presentation to users of the copy==.
+However, it's unclear what effect the fact that the model *can* in some cases reproduce the copy would have on this analysis.

 Note that there are many conclusions in the USCO guidance (and my favorite analogy, that genAI is like a commission artist), so you should definitely read the whole thing if you're looking for a complete understanding of the (very scarce) actual legal coverage of AI issues so far.
 ## Further Reading
 - Sibling entry on [[Misc/training-copyright|training and copyright]]